This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-sa/4.0/).

 The dashed vertical line shows where the MLE is, and it does appear to be where the log likelihood is maximized.
 The log likelihood goes to minus infinity as \(\mu \to 0\) or \(\mu \to \infty\).
 Except when \(x = 0\) the log likelihood increases to 0 as \(\mu \to 0\).
 Thus we cannot try to draw the curve from zero to infinity but rather from a little bit above zero to some big number.
 But that gives us a plot in which it is hard to see what is going on.

-optional argument to R function curve
+Hence the ylim optional argument to R function

 Set the confidence level.
 It is best programming practice to never hard code numbers like this, that is, the number 0.95 should only occur in your document once where it is used to initialize a variable.
 Then use that variable elsewhere.